 Depending on where in Greece you are the Meltemi winds will come from the north, north-east, or north-west.

-The wind usually heads on through the Cycladic islands of Paros, Naxos, Amorgos and Ios and even Santorini.
+The wind usually heads on through the Cycladic islands of Paros, Naxos, Milos and Ios, and even Santorini.
 It can reach Crete but has usually lost some velocity by then.

-The Western Mainland and the Ionians Islands are largely unaffected as are the Sporades Islands near Athens.
+The Western Mainland and the Ionians Islands are largely unaffected, as are the Saronic Islands near Athens.
 This is due to the soaring mountain ranges protecting them.
 These areas, however, can have their own weather events at times.

 How strong is the Meltemi?